 The Long-only Strategy Equity Curve

-Using the strategy to enter both long and short trades is also profitable, however, generates somewhat lower results compared to the underlying ETF SPY.
+Using the strategy to enter both long and short trades is also profitable, however, generates somewhat lower results compared to the underlying index.

-The long-short strategy return since January 1, 2017 is 53% compared to the 104% return of the underlying.
-This is not surprising since the market has been mostly in a bull market since 2017 (2020 crash lasted only 2 months).
+The long-short strategy return since January 1, 2017 is 49% compared to the 84% return of the underlying.